swiftlang/swift-evolution/proposals/0409-access-level-on-imports.md

 This choice preserves source compatibility.
 The only official import previously available in Swift 5 behaves like the public import proposed in this document.

-In Swift 6 mode, an import is `internal` by default.
+In a future language mode, an import is `internal` by default.
 This will align the behavior of imports with declarations where the implicit access level is internal.
 It should help limit unintentional dependency creep as marking a dependency public will require an explicit modifier.

-As a result, the following import is `public` in Swift 5 and `internal` in Swift 6 mode:
+As a result, the following import is `public` in Swift 5 and `internal` in a future language mode:
 ```swift
 import ADependency
 ```

-The Swift 6 change will likely break source compatibility for libraries.
+The future language change will likely break source compatibility for libraries.
 A migration tool could automatically insert the `public` modifier where required.
 Where the tool is unavailable, a simple script can insert a `public` modifier in front of all imports to preserve the Swift 5 behavior.

-The upcoming feature flag `InternalImportsByDefault` will enable the Swift 6 behavior even when using Swift 5.
+The upcoming feature flag `InternalImportsByDefault` will enable the future language behavior even when using Swift 5.

 ### Interactions with other modifiers on imports